dzuk-mutant/blockchain/readme.md

 ### advertising

-This an instance that either exists solely for corporate advertising, or is actively or planning to sell their instance space for corporate advertising.
+This an instance that either exists solely for corporate advertising, or is a typical multi-user instance that is enabling or has a clearly established plan to enable their instance to be used for corporate advertising.

-There's a difference between personal and community announcements of things and corporate advertising.
+There's a difference between personal and community announcements and corporate advertising.
 This is for the latter, not the former.

 ### bigotry